behnammohammadi/software-eng-ladder/Level 3 - Mid-Level Software Engineer.md

 - A mid-level engineer is leading the implementation of a critical feature.
 - They actively collaborate with team members, participate in architecture discussions, and propose design improvements.
 - As a mentor, they guide junior team members in resolving technical challenges.
-- They contribute to defining coding standards and best practices within the team.
+- They contribute to define coding standards and best practices within the team.

 ## Technology Stack